|

-Program mode on my brother's point and shoot.
+Program mode on my brother's

 I'm kicking this series off with the next best thing to AUTO mode.
 It's called P, or Program Mode.
 I have a DSLR (Digital Single-Lens Reflex) camera, but most people have a point and shoot, so I'll try to showing you what to do on the most common of cameras.
 You'll find P mode in your camera's menu, or if you have a camera with a wheel on top, you might find it there.